ga-wdi-boston/wdi_1_ruby_demo_array_manipulation/README.md

 ## Goals and Expectations

 Arrays are a very important and common data type, which we will use frequently throughout the course.
+It is import important that you can:

+* recognize/describe an array
+* create an array
-It is import important that you can recognize/describe an array, create an array, insert elements into the end of an array, iterate on an array, and retrieve/reassign elements in the array by index.
+* insert elements into the end of an array
+* iterate on an array using `each`
+* retrieve/reassign elements in the array by index

 Today using them still might feel uncomfortable, but a reasonable goal would be to have the above skills by the end of the week.

 ## Example